initialcommit-com/git-sim/docs/mcp.md

 ```

 The default ("core") install includes the pre-flight engine, the text graph,
-the MCP server and the Claude Code hook, and does not depend on Manim.
+the MCP server, the Claude Code hook and the static image renderer (skia),
+and does not depend on Manim.
 Requires Python >= 3.10.
-Rendering the simulation image needs the `full`
+The simulation image
-extra (`pip install "git-sim[full]"`) until the Skia renderer lands; the
+renders in well under a second.
+Manim is only needed for animated output
-facts and `text_graph` work without it, and the tools report a `render_note`
+(`pip install "git-sim[extras]"`).
+For a dependency-minimal ("min") install
-saying so.
-For a dependency-minimal ("min") install see the main README.
+see the main README.

 ## Claude Code